-3) The multipath fading emulators shall be configured according to the corresponding channel model defined in annex TBD.
+3) The multipath fading emulators shall be configured according to the corresponding channel model defined in annex G.

 4) Adjust the equipment so that the SNR specified in table 8.3.5.5-1 or table 8.3.5.5-2 is achieved at the BS input during the UCI transmissions.